-Taking $V$ finite dimensional gives a \emph{parabolic Verma module}. \end{defn} When $\p$ coincides with the Borel subalgebra $\mathfrak{b}$ we recover the usual Verma modules.
-Parabolic Verma modules are highest weight modules and therefore, can be expressed as quotients of usual (universal) Verma modules.
-See~\cite[Chapter 9]{humphreysO} for further details on parabolic Verma modules and the manuscript~\cite{mazorchuk1} and references therein for a detailed study of generalized (and therefore of parabolic) Verma modules.
+When $\p$ coincides with the Borel subalgebra $\mathfrak{b}$, we recover the usual Verma module.
+When $\p = \g$, then we get the irreducible, integrable representation $L(\mu)$.
+See~\cite[Chapter 9]{humphreysO} for further details on parabolic Verma modules, and~\cite{mazorchuk1} (and references therein) for a detailed study of parabolic Verma modules.